DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Thu 3 Nov
 - Overview of Learning Goal #9: Explore Leaflet Map Code Templates.
 Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>
+  - Leaflet Storymaps with Google Sheets
   - Leaflet Maps with Google Sheets
-  - Leaflet Storymaps with Google Sheets
-	- Leaflet Maps with Open Data APIs
 - Prep for Leaflet Map Code Template quiz, to be taken during any 2-hour period by Mon 7 Nov 9pm, **meaning two quizzes due on the same date for most students**, on [Moodle](https://moodle.trincoll.edu).
 - Alternative Assignment guidelines: Each student may attend one of the 60-90 minute online meetings with our community partners listed above and email me at least 250 words of insightful notes and/or personal reflections within 48 hours, to substitute for the Leaflet Map Code Template quiz #9 that is due on Monday 7 November.